skarrea/HC-docs/docs/good-practice.md

 - Use symbolic references or documented file paths to shared cloud folders.

 - Store only:
     - Code.
     - Metadata templates.
     - Example dummy datasets (if allowed).

+- Be very careful with notebooks as cell output is contained in the saved file.

 ### Repository Structure